On Friday, Trump will undergo his first known physical as President

 But short of that, Annas says, he believes that a “president has a right to keep his medical and mental health information private.
 This helps to ensure that a decision to seek medical care is a personal, medical one and not done for political effect.”

-"It's a controversial issue, because some illness can be blown out of proportion, and with modern medicine, a person can do well," said Dr. Jerrold Post
+“It’s a controversial issue, because some illness can be blown out of proportion, and with modern medicine, a person can do well,” said Dr. Jerrold Post, co-author of “When Illness Strikes the Leader” and a George Washington University professor of psychiatry.

 “But if a person is suffering from early Alzheimer’s or another serious disease, it’s quite another story,” Post said.
 “Even the finest wines can turn to vinegar.”